lgtm-migrator/node-patch-demo/README.md

 1. run `npm install`, this project will automatic apply patches
 1. run `npm test`, all test cases passed
 1. run `npm run reverse`, reverse all patches
-1. run `npm test`, test will be failed, because the library is broken
+1. run `npm test`, test will be failed, because the original libraries are broken

 ## How to patch